Ashcoder666/konnect/README.md

 // api endpoints list

-//user register
+//user register - done
-//user login
+//user login - done
-//forgot password
+//forgot password  - done
-//reset password
+//reset password - done
-//partner register and onboarding
+//partner register and onboarding -done
-//login partner
+//login partner - pending
 //buy coin for user
-//show list of partners who are online
+//show list of partners who are online -
 // turn on and off the socket online status for partner
 // text the partner and receive - socket
 // call the partner if have enoiugh coins - webrtc